kaljuvee/arose-finance/README.md

-# Arose Finance - Loan Origination System
+# Mortgage Brokerage and Loan Origination Platform Demo

 A comprehensive loan origination system built with Streamlit that guides users through the complete loan origination process, from application intake to final disbursement.